|

 - Hearing Loss: Hearing loss may not be apparent if the ossicular chain is intact or if cholesteatoma bridges gaps left by necrosed ossicles (“cholesteatoma hearer”).
 While hearing loss is predominantly conductive, there may also be a sensorineural component.
 Eroding cholesteatoma causes ossicular necrosis, leading to conductive deafness, and inner ear involvement, resulting in sensorineural deafness.

-Features Indicating Complications in CSOM
+Features Suggesting Complications in COM

 - Pain: Pain is uncommon in uncomplicated chronic suppurative otitis media (CSOM).
 Its presence is considered serious as it may indicate extradural, perisinus, or brain abscess.
 Sometimes, it is due to otitis externa associated with a discharging ear.